lgope/fashion-clothing/README.md

 And More !
 There's always room for improvement!

+## License 📄
+This project is open-sourced under the [MIT license](https://opensource.org/licenses/MIT).

-## Deployed Version
+## Deployed Version 🚀

-Feel free to visit 👉 https://lakshman-fashion-clothing.herokuapp.com/
+Feel free to visit 👉 https://fashion-clothing-lgope.netlify.app/